+Fortunately, whales are more sought after by tourists than by whalers these days!
 During the migration season, from June to October, you can see humpback whales diving and breaching in their natural environment on a boat tour or directly from shore.
 It’s a wonderful experience that attracts a large number of visitors to the region.
 The economy of Albany and its 33,000 inhabitants is based on tourism and fishing today.

 Things to do in Albany

 Visit historic sites